decentralised-home-automation-protocol/DHAP-Documentation/docs/reference/packet-types.md

 Example: `110`

-### Joined Network Successfully `Device`
+### Joined Network Successfully

+Sent from `Device`

-The device informs the ICD that it has successfully joined the home network
+Device informs the ICD that it has successfully joined the network.

 ```
 120